Trends

 What were these other substances?

 — Chicory or cereals.
-Or else roasting was done, which consisted of roasting the coffee, and at the time of cooking caramelizing it with sugar, as if we were making a candied nut.
+Or else, roasted coffee was made, which consisted of toasting the coffee, and at the time of cooking, caramelizing it with sugar, as if we were making a candied nut.
 With this, they managed to increase its volume.
-In one kilo of coffee sold, there were 800 grams of coffee, the rest was sugar.
+In one kilogram of coffee sold, there were 800 grams of coffee; the rest was coffee roasted with sugar.

 Is it still roasted?